srisaim/High-Level-Racket-Programs/README.md

 Implementation of Programming Concepts:
   - Apply theoretical concepts in practical scenarios, particularly in implementing functional and object-oriented programming constructs.

-Racket:
+Racket Language Itself:
   - A modern dialect of LISP, known for its powerful functional programming features.
-Racket will be both the medium of instruction and the subject of study, providing a unique perspective on programming language design and implementation.
+  - Racket provided a unique perspective on programming language design and implementation.